QianyuCecilyLiu/Face-to-Painting-Machine/README.md

 # Deep-Learning-Project
-This is the final project of deep learing course STAT479 in 2019 fall intructed by Prof. Sebastian Raschka.
+This is the final project of deep learing course STAT479 in 2019 fall instructed by Prof. Sebastian Raschka.
 The institute is UW-Madison.

 ## Main work
 We propose a face-to-painting machine, which can identify a person and then produce a portrait of him/her automatically based on a given painting style.